libhal/libhal.github.io/mkdocs/getting_started.md

     From the above screenshot, the port name in the `stm32loader` command would be replaced with `COM3`.

+!!! question

+    stm32loader command faild because it doesn't have permission?

+    ### On Linux

+    Add yourself to the dialout user group to give yourself the permission.
+    This group has the permission to talk to serial ports.

+    ```
+    $ usermod -a -G dialout $USER
+    ```

 ## ⚡️ Changing Built Type

 The build type determines the optimization level of the project.
 The libhal default for everything is `MinSizeRel` because code size is one of the most important aspects of the project.